Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 ### Gigabyte

-The following are the default login credentials for Gigabyte:

--   Username: admin
--   Password: password
+Contact Cray/HPE service in order to obtain the default password for Gigabyte.
+The default username is admin.